marick/lens2/mostly_words/implementation02-continuation-passing.md

 5. ... the second `map_put` returns the value to...
 6. ... the first continuation, which returns it to...
 7. ... the first instance of `map_put` which...
-8. ... returns it for IEX to print.
+8. ... returns it to IEX for printing to the terminal.

-(A sufficiently smart compiler could eliminate all but the last return; indeed, continuation-passing style was invented to use in a compiler as an intermediate form that lent itself to certain optimizations.)
+(A sufficiently smart compiler could eliminate all but the last return; indeed, continuation-passing style was invented for use in a compiler as an intermediate form that lent itself to certain optimizations.)